 - Percentage split between basal/bolus shown for each time period in the analysis screen.

 - CGM data in the graphs and PDF report.

-You’ll sleep better knowing your blood sugar should stay right where it belongs (most of the time), and you’ll have confidence that you may not have felt before.
+You’ll sleep better knowing that your blood sugar should stay right where it belongs (most of the time), and you’ll have a confidence you may not have felt before.

 Knowing you’re standing on solid ground can do a lot, as can knowing that you have the skills to figure out what needs to be done (and even a little practice doing it).
 It's all quite empowering.

 There's no getting around the fact that basal rate testing is hard, a lot of work, and very inconvenient...
 But the payoff is totally worth it.